William Holden and Gloria Swanson

 Sabrina, cannot in truth be called a “romantic comedy”, because the storyline is, in many ways, quite dark, though the second half of the film does turn into a typical romantic triangle.
 Hepburn is Sabrina, the daughter of the chauffeur, living on the very large, Long Island estate belonging to the Larrabee family.
 She’s quite young, and quite taken with David (Holden), the younger of the two Larrabee brothers.
 David, however, barely knows she exists.
 When Sabrina sees David romantically involved with another woman, she gets so upset, she decides to commit suicide.
 And even though she’s scheduled to go to France for cooking school the next day, she goes to the garage, starts all the cars, closed all the doors and tries to kill herself, after leaving a note for her father.
 Sabrina is rescued by Linus (Bogart) the older Larrabee brother, and nothing more is said about what happened.

-Sabrina’s plans, however, are somewhat derailed by Linus, the older Larrabee (Humphrey Bogart), who’s arranged his brother’s marriage to a sugar cane heiress to cement a business deal to make bullet-proof plastic from sugar cane.
+Sabrina’s plans, however, are somewhat derailed by Linus, the older Larrabee, who’s arranged his brother’s marriage to a sugar cane heiress to cement a business deal to make bullet-proof plastic from sugar cane.
 (Don’t ask, just like you don’t want to try and figure out how the daughter of the chauffeur can afford the prestigious Cordon Blue cooking school in France).
 Linus arranges his brother’s match, but playboy David thinks that this is one girl he’s not interested in.
 And when he sees Sabrina in all her finery at the train station, he’s hooked.
-But, Linus, most to save his business deal, and partially because he’s also intrigued by this sophisticated woman in his midst, also starts to date Sabrina.
+But, Linus, mostly to save his business deal, and partially because he’s also intrigued by this sophisticated woman in his midst, also starts to date, Sabrina.